emaxsaun/hitcounter/README.md

 Implementation:
 ==========

-The file counter.php simply needs to be loaded unerneath the closing script tag for your JW Player embed as a PHP include It is that simple.
+The file counter.php simply needs to be loaded unerneath the closing script tag for your JW Player embed as a PHP include.
+It is that simple.
 Like so:

 <pre>
 &lt;?php include 'counter.php'; ?&gt;